Hordeking/spacenav-plus/README.md

 I’ve also modified [the patch from Gert Menke](http://forum.openscad.org/Working-on-SpacePilot-support-need-help-with-rotation-tp13057p13236.html) to suit my setup.
 You can find `0001-Added-hacky-spnav-lib-support.patch` in the `patches/OpenSCAD` directory.
 It can be applied cleanly on top of [OpenSCAD](https://github.com/openscad/openscad) commit [50441e85a2d0920af6a1a886b97edc001f4dc0ae](https://github.com/openscad/openscad/commit/50441e85a2d0920af6a1a886b97edc001f4dc0ae).

+# spacenavd

+This is the driver daemon.
+It connects to the Space Mouse and sends event using the X Window System, if desired, and using a simple unix socket interface.
+It reads its configurations from the file `/etc/spnavrc`.
+An example config can be found in `spacenavd/doc/example-spnavrc`.

+Sending the signals `SIGUSR1` or `SIGUSR2` to the daemon causes it to start or stop sending X11 events.

+Sending SIGHUP will cause the daemon to reload the configuration file.

+For more informations, take a look at `spacenavd/README`.